timotejroiko/astrologico-docs/v1_cycles.md

 <br>

-## Cycles
+## Finder

-This is endpoint is a standalone version of the [Return](/astrologico/param_return.html) parameter.
-It lets you examine the cycles of an object by finding the exact dates it returns to its original position.
-Only full returns are counted, repeated returns because of motion changes are ignored.
+This is endpoint is used to lookup transit dates, or the exact moment an object reaches a specific position in the sky

 ### Parameters